-Our intention is to re-assess the situation towards the end of March and post an update in early April with how things are looking and the possibilities of the camp happening.
+Our intention is to re-assess the situation in early May and post an update soon after with how things are looking and the possibilities of the camp happening.

 We would hope to be able to give those who have registered in this way first refusal of place(s) on the camp should we be able to go ahead.

 3 to 17 year olds £145-£190

 Children under 3 are free

 All prices are sliding scale, please pay what you can afford within these amounts.

 Dana (donations) are invited for the teachers at the end of the camp.